levante-framework/levante-hackathon.github.io/schedule.md

 permalink: /schedule/
 ---

+Schedule is tentative.
 All times are in Pacific Standard Time.

 ##### Week 1: July 6-10, 2026
 Join us for public talks, tutorials, and panel discussions that are open to all!
 This week, the workshop meets from 8:00-10:30 am each day.
 Each session runs approximately 1 hour.